-In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union
+In Historic Move At Labor-Skeptic 'Chicago Tribune,' Newsroom Pushes To Form Union

 This is a historic move at a paper that, for decades, had taken a hard-line stance against unions.

-The move will likely not go over well with corporate owner Tronc.
+The move is unlikely to go over well with corporate owner Tronc.
 Two months ago, the newspaper publishing company struck a deal to sell another venerable daily, the Los Angeles Times, weeks after the paper's journalists succeeded in unionizing its newsroom.

 Journalists at the Tribune say the move will help them secure better pay and ensure they can fulfill the paper's mission.

-Note: A previous version of this story incorrectly said that organizers sent a letter on Tuesday night.
-The letter was sent Wednesday morning.